Configure Azure Virtual Network Gateway VPN with Smallstep

 When you choose "Download VPN Client", you will receive a ZIP file containing two crucial configuration parameters:

 This file is in DER (binary) certificate format.
 Before you upload it to Smallstep, convert it to PEM format.
-Run:
+In the CLI, run:

 step certificate format VpnServerRoot.cer_0 > VpnServerRoot.pem